alexwlchan/alexwlchan.net/src/_drafts/reading-a-chinese-dictionary.md

 <img src="/images/2019/aquatic.png" alt="The words 'aquamarine', 'aquanaut' and 'aquatics', with the 'aqua' prefix underlined and highlighted in blue.">

-Chinese has much the same – but instead of a sequence of common letters, it's a sequence of common strokes.
+Chinese has much the same – but instead of a sequence of common letters, a radical is a sequence of common *strokes*.

 For example, the character for water is 水.
 This becomes the *water radical* 氵.
-If you see it on the left-hand side of a character, you know the character something to do with water or liquid.
+If you see it on the left-hand side of a character, you know the character is something to do with water or liquid.
 These are a few characters that use the water radical:

 <figure>